christianz/bringapi-net/BringApi.Net/README.md

-﻿# printnode-net
+﻿# bringapi-net
-A C# library for communicating with the PrintNode API
+A C# library for communicating with the Bring API

 ## Getting started
 Some of the methods described below require you to define a client Url that points to the app or service you're calling Bring from.